 - Bank account information

-- Your recipient’s personal and bank account information
+- Your recipient’s personal details and bank account information

-Once the transfer has been completed, you’ll receive a tracking number to use as reference when making enquiries.
+Once the transfer has been completed, you’ll receive a tracking number to use as reference when making enquiries about your transaction.

 You must be logged in to post a comment.